1. Feature Overview¶

 BRANCH_PROTECTIONoption to be set to non-zero.

 Position-Independent Executable (PIE) support.
-Initially for BL31 only, with further support to be added in a future release.
+Currently for BL2, BL31, and TSP, with further support to be added in a future release.

 1.2.
 Still to come¶